 - Position – Councils tend to favour buildings located in the rear of your garden, but you’ll want to consider how light falls on the building.

 - Ground type - This will determine the type of foundation required.

 Navigating the dos and don’ts of Permitted Development Rights for conservation areas may seem daunting, but don’t let it put you off.
 Our job is to make the whole process easy for you, so get in touch and let’s make this happen!
 When working with Cabin Master, our designer will create a garden building tailored to your individual needs, whilst complimenting the character of your garden and complying with all planning regulations (if applicable).
 The result will be a beautiful, practical outdoor space, to enhance your lifestyle, while protecting the social and cultural significance which surrounds your home.

-Is A Garden Room Right For You?
+Is A Wooden Garden Room Right For You?